Jonathan Nez: President of the Navajo Nation (2019–2023)

 On November 6, 2018, Nez was elected President of the Navajo Nation by a margin of 33.07% of the vote versus former President Joe Shirley Jr. Shirley had received the endorsement of Begaye and also boasted high name recognition owing to his former tenure.

 As president, Nez oversaw the Navajo Nation's response to the COVID-19 pandemic.
 By September 2021, the Navajo Nation's COVID-19 vaccination rate was higher than in most other parts of Arizona.

 Nez unsuccessfully campaigned for reelection in 2022, losing to challenger Buu Nygren.
 During the campaign, Nez endorsed the legalization of same-sex marriage on the Navajo Nation.

 U.S. national politics

 Nez was an early primary supporter of Hillary Clinton's 2016 presidential campaign and served on the Hillary for America Arizona Leadership Council.

 Nez was selected as one of seventeen speakers to jointly deliver the keynote address at the 2020 Democratic National Convention.
 He was one of the electors for Arizona in 2020 for the presidential election.

+On October 16, 2023, Nez announced his candidacy for Arizona's 2nd congressional district, currently held by Republican Eli Crane.
+Crane defeated Nez in the general election, 54% to 45%.

+On July 22, 2025, Nez announced that he would run again for the 2nd congressional district in the 2026 election.

+Personal life

+Nez is married to Phefelia Nez, who was appointed in 2022 to serve on the trustee board of the John F. Kennedy Center of Performing Arts.